Sámi people: Norway

 The Norwegian Sámi Parliament also elects 50% of the members to the board of the Finnmark Estate, which controls 95% of the land in the county of Finnmark.

 In addition, the Sámi have special rights to reindeer husbandry.
-In 2007, the Norwegian Parliament passed the new Reindeer Herding Act acknowledging siida as the basic institution regarding land rights, organization, and daily herding management.
+In 2007, the Norwegian Parliament passed the new Reindeer Herding Act acknowledging the siida (Sámi corporation) as the basic institution regarding land rights, organization, and daily herding management.

 Norway has also accepted international conventions, declarations and agreements applicable to the Sámi as a minority and Indigenous people including: